adamiaonr/cveml/README.md

 # cveml

+## Overview

 This repository contains a set of projects I've developed while taking the [Computer Vision with Embedded Machine Learning](https://www.coursera.org/learn/computer-vision-with-embedded-machine-learning) course, taught by Shawn Hymel and supported by the [Edge Impulse](https://www.edgeimpulse.com/) online tool.

-## Overview
+The goal of these projects is to deploy different types of image classification models on an microcontroller.

+As a use case, the models are trained to classify electronics components such as resistors and capacitors : you can find examples of such components in the `datasets/` folder.

+This isn't 'yet another hand-in' from a course project though:

+* Instead of using the recommended hardware platforms for the course as of November 2021 (i.e., OpenMV Camera or Raspberry Pi 4 with PiCamera), I've used [an Arduino Nano BLE 33 Sense](https://docs.arduino.cc/hardware/nano-33-ble-sense) connected to an [OV7670 CMOS camera](https://www.openhacks.com/uploadsproductos/ov7670_cmos_camera_module_revc_ds.pdf).
+* This work shows how to create a data capture and live inference setup with the Arduino + OV7670 camera, and also how to integrate the TensorFlow Lite models trained in Edge Impulse in Arduino.
+* I've followed the proposed 'electronic component' classification task, but decided to make it harder by using 4 to 5 different components per class.
+E.g., I've built the LED dataset with photos from 4 different LEDs, the capacitor dataset with 5 different capacitors, etc.
+* Instead of simply following the tutorial script, I've experimented with different model types and hyperparameter sets, comparing the live performance in the chosen classification task along two metrics: (i) accuracy and (ii) sensitivity to the position of the object in the frame.
 The results can be checked in [this page](https://adamiaonr.github.io/cveml/).

 ## Hardware Setup